 Furniture lying around the house that you never use?
 A talent for photography?
 Love making jewellery in your spare time?
 Your talents and hobbies – and all that ‘stuff’ you no longer need could be earning you extra cash.

 Help save for retirement in your 30s through a side hustle or by regularly getting rid of the things you no longer use.
-It’s also potentially a fun way to meet new people and spend more time doing the things you love.
+It’s also potentially a fun way to meet new people and spend more time doing what you love.
 Consider putting whatever you earn from these side projects directly into your retirement account – you’ll be building funds for your future, while decluttering or getting your creative juices flowing.

 Assess your insurance needs

 With more responsibilities, and possibly debts, it’s probably a good time to make sure your financial future is protected with insurance.
 You might consider taking out private health insurance before you turn 31, to avoid paying a lifetime health cover1 loading on top of your premium.

 While it may not seem like Save and invest wisely something you need just yet, income protection and life insurance are not just for oldies.
 They’re relevant for Aussies at all life stages, especially those of working age with ambitions for the future.
 Imagine if you couldn’t work because of illness or an accident – taking out insurance can protect you from having to dip into your savings account to pay for unforeseen expenses while you may be off work.